Harrison's Garden at Penrhyn Castle

 Become part of the artwork

-Harrison's Garden has has travelled around the country visiting National Trust properties, Nostell Priory, Castle Drogo and Gunby Hall, collecting more and more timepieces along the way, before arriving this summer at Penrhyn Castle.
+Harrison's Garden has travelled around the country visiting National Trust properties, Nostell Priory, Castle Drogo and Gunby Hall, collecting more and more timepieces along the way, before arriving this summer at Penrhyn Castle.

 Now it's our turn to become part of the artwork as we ask our local community to donate their clocks to the installation.

-We have already been fortunate enought to secure the short term loan of a Quarry Clock from Neuadd Ogwen that will form part of the installation - bringing Penrhyn's tumultuous history once again into the heart of the castle, through art.
+We have already been fortunate enough to secure the short term loan of a Quarry Clock from Neuadd Ogwen that will form part of the installation - bringing Penrhyn's tumultuous history once again into the heart of the castle, through art.